Thomthecoder17/TTracker/README.md

 To use, make sure to add an API key in the Constants.cs file.

+# Platforms:
+This app currently works on Windows.
+I'm currently working on making it compatible with Android.
+It still broken with many intermittent bugs on Android.
+Not tested for IOS and MacOS, since I don't have those devices.

 # License:
 TTracker is licensed under the MIT license.
 See the LICENSE file for more details.